Tell Your Premier that Forced Transfers for Assisted Dying Are Wrong

 As a consequence, people who are suffering and at the end of their lives must travel to access MAID — which can be excruciatingly painful.
 In some cases, people die or lose capacity while they’re waiting for a transfer to be arranged, robbing them of their right to a peaceful death.

+Forced transfers for assisted dying are wrong.
 Allowing facilities to forbid assisted death on their premises is an unfair burden on vulnerable Canadians and their families.
 And our provincial leaders are doing little to stop it.

 Increasingly, groups who oppose assisted death are mobilizing and lobbying provincial governments to make access as limited as possible.
 Ontario has even passed a bill that allows public institutions to hide their position on MAID from the communities they serve.